Black Brook, New York

 Black Brook is a town in Clinton County, New York, United States.
 The population was 1,497 at the 2010 census.
 It is named after a stream that flows through the town.

 Black Brook occupies the southwestern corner of Clinton County and is southwest of Plattsburgh.
 Black Brook is inside the Adirondack Park.

 History

 The area was first settled circa 1825.
 The town was formed from part of the town of Peru in 1839.
-Early industry included farming, mining, and smelting iron.
+Early industries included farming, mining, and smelting iron.